jordanhoare/feast-aws/README.md

 ![Architecture](docs/aws_architecture.png)

 <br>

+## Technology Stack

+This section provides an overview of the technology stack used in this project, with links to the official websites or repositories for more information.
+Each technology has been selected to ensure the best performance, scalability, and ease of use for our machine learning workflow implementation on AWS.

+- [Feast](https://feast.dev/) - An open-source feature store for machine learning, enabling easy management and serving of features for training and inference.

+- [FastAPI](https://fastapi.tiangolo.com/) - A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

+- [AWS ElastiCache](https://aws.amazon.com/elasticache/) - A fully managed in-memory data store, compatible with Redis or Memcached, that provides a high-performance, scalable, and cost-effective caching solution.

+- [Snowflake](https://www.snowflake.com/) - A cloud data platform that provides a data warehouse-as-a-service designed for the cloud, supporting various data workloads.

+- [AWS S3](https://aws.amazon.com/s3/) - Amazon Simple Storage Service (S3) is an object storage service offering industry-leading scalability, data availability, security, and performance.

+- [React](https://reactjs.org/) - A JavaScript library for building user interfaces, maintained by Facebook and a community of individual developers and companies.

+- [Terraform](https://www.terraform.io/) - An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

+- [GitHub Actions](https://github.com/features/actions) - GitHub's solution to automation, CI/CD, and workflow integration, directly integrated with GitHub repositories.

+- [AWS EKS](https://aws.amazon.com/eks/) - Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that makes it easy to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane.

+- [DBT](https://www.getdbt.com/) - A data processing framework, based on Python, that allows applying transformations on data inside data warehouses like Snowflake, Redshift, BigQuery, and PostgreSQL.

+- [Apache Spark](https://spark.apache.org/) - A unified analytics engine for large-scale data processing, with built-in modules for streaming, SQL, machine learning, and graph processing.

+- [AWS RDS](https://aws.amazon.com/rds/) - Amazon Relational Database Service (RDS) makes it easy to set up, operate, and scale a relational database in the cloud.

+- [AWS Aurora](https://aws.amazon.com/rds/aurora/) - An automated and scalable MySQL and PostgreSQL-compatible relational database with up to five times the performance of standard MySQL databases and three times the performance of standard PostgreSQL databases.

+- [Apache Airflow](https://airflow.apache.org/) - A platform to programmatically author, schedule, and monitor workflows, allowing you to orchestrate complex computational workflows.

 ## Getting Started
 This guide will walk you through setting up and running the feast-aws project.
 The project is structured to manage infrastructure using Terraform, define and store features using Feast, and provide a user interface and API server for interaction.